joostiphone/MacOS-USB-Installer/README.md

 -	A Mac (Hackintosh already or a genuine Mac) with a USB port
 -	A little bit of time and patience

 1a.
-Download MacOS (Sonoma / Ventura / Monterey / Big Sur) in the AppStore on your current Mac:
+Download MacOS (Sequoia / Sonoma / Ventura / Monterey / Big Sur) in the AppStore on your current Mac:
 Download it and wait.
 It’s approx. 13 GB so it can take a while depending on your internet connection.

 1b.
 Alternatively you can use Mist.
 This tool downloads the desired OS straight from Apple's server.